 Organization Accreditation and Certification

-Glenwood is governed by a uncompensated, volunteer Board of Directors from the community who give their time and resources to support Glenwood’s mission.
+The Board of Directors are members of the community who give their time and resources to support Glenwood’s mission.
 Glenwood is further supported by the members of its Advisory and Junior Boards.
-One of Glenwood’s most valuable assets is its talented and devoted staff of approximately 350.
-This includes: teachers, case workers, therapists, social workers, psychologists, speech therapists, occupational therapists, child care workers, teaching parents, residential instructors, psychiatrists, and administrative and support personnel.
+One of Glenwood’s most valuable assets is its talented and devoted staff of approximately 400.
+This includes direct support professionals, teachers, caseworkers, therapists, social workers, psychologists, speech therapists, occupational therapists, child care workers, teaching parents, residential instructors, psychiatrists, and administrative and support personnel.

 Glenwood, Inc. Notice of Privacy Practices